 What is mouth cancer?

-Mouth cancer is the most common type of head and neck cancer.
+Mouth cancer or oral cancer is the most common type of head and neck cancer.
 It can affect:

 - The lips

 - The floor and roof of the mouth

 Cancer is a serious disease with a high mortality rate worldwide.
 In the case of oral cancer, the prognosis of the disease depends on numerous factors, such as the location and size of the tumour, the person’s state of health and their diseases and comorbidities.
 However, the most influential factors in the prognosis are the stage of development of the tumour when detected, the depth of the tumour, if it has metastasised to other tissues or if the lymph nodes have been affected.